 The ECG in DCM often shows poor R wave progression (or even Q waves) in the precordial leads, because of myocardial fibrosis and P wave morphology indicative of left atrial dilatation.
 ST and T wave abnormalities frequently occur.

 Another common finding is an intraventricular conduction defect (for example a LBBB) causing an increased QRS duration.
 Atrial or ventricular arrhythmias are also common.

-The chest X ray usually demonstrates a generalized enlargement of the cardiac silhouette due to dilatation of the cardiac chambers (cardiomegaly= enlargement of the heart).
+The chest X-ray usually demonstrates a generalized enlargement of the cardiac silhouette due to the dilatation of the cardiac chambers (cardiomegaly= enlargement of the heart).

 In some cases of mild DCM, or at an early stage of the disease echocardiography can show a mild diffuse hypokinesis of the left ventricle (LV) without LV dilatation and with an ejection fraction (EF) being at the lower normal limits or mildly abnormal.

 Ventricular size and function can also be assessed very accurately with magnetic resonance imaging (MRI).